 We specialize in John F. Barnes' Approach to Myofascial Release (MFR), as well as Harmonic Therapy with gongs and singing bowls.
 MFR is effective in treating pain and dysfunction for people of any age, no matter the severity.
 Often a person finds MFR almost as a last resort, only after trying powerful medications, rigorous exercises, and invasive procedures all with inadequate results.
 Even in cases where all else has failed, Myofascial Release not only eases the client's physical pain, but with repeated sessions, it allows the person a chance to truly heal.

-One-hour and two-hour MFR sessions are available, with special rates for Pediatric MFR sessions (newborn - 12 years old).
+One-hour and two-hour MFR sessions are available, with special rates for the first session as well as Pediatric MFR sessions (newborn - 12 years old).
 We encourage clients to do regular myofascial self-care at home and offer private instruction in additional MFR self-care techniques to continue therapy in between sessions.
-We offer powerful one-hour Sound Therapy sessions, as well as Group Sound Meditations.
+We offer powerful one-hour Harmonic Therapy sessions, as well as Group Sound Meditations.

 Our intention is to share this incredible modality with as many people as possible and to offer our clients hope and the opportunity to heal on every level.

 Click on our website to read more about MFR and our individual experiences in working through healing our own chronic pain.

 Marya is an Expert Level JFB-MFR Therapist and has completed more than 35 MFR seminars.
 She came to this work because of her own pain, having lived with fibromyalgia since early childhood.
 Western Medicine's methods for treating pain and depression could barely even mask her symptoms, let alone resolve them.
 After many years of struggling, she began to learn alternative approaches to help herself instead.
 This sparked her desire to help others.